-Come “ski with the pack” in our cross-country ski marathon and half marathon!
+Come “ski with the pack” in our XC ski marathon and half marathon on Saturday February 3rd.
 The 42 km course is a single loop that incorporates all of the best and most challenging trails at Minocqua Winter Park.
 The 24 km race is much tamer and does not include any of the “expert” trails that the 42 km race uses.

 This is a chip-timed race with seeded wave starts and awards for top overall and division finishers.
 The 42 km marathon is a qualifier for the American Birkebeiner, and the 24 km half-marathon is a qualifier for the Kortelopet.